biotite-dev/biotite/doc/tutorial/structure.rst

 stores data for an entire model and `AtomArrayStack` stores data for multiple models, where each model contains the same atoms but differs in the atom coordinates.
-Both, `AtomArrray` and `AtomArrayStack`, store the attributes in `numpy` arrays.
+Both, `AtomArrray` and `AtomArrayStack`, store the attributes in `NumPy` arrays.
 This approach has multiple advantages:

-    - Convenient selection of atoms in a structure by using `numpy` style indexing
+    - Convenient selection of atoms in a structure by using `NumPy` style indexing
     - Fast calculations on structures using C-accelerated `ndarray` operations
     - Simple implementation of custom calculations